jareddantis-bots/rico/README.md

 docker compose up -d
 ```

-Omitt the `-d` if you want it to run in the foreground, either for debugging or for running Rico as a service.
+Omit the `-d` if you want it to run in the foreground, either for debugging or for running Rico as a service.

 Once the application is up and running, you should be able to access the dashboard at the domain you configured.